arempe93/grape-rack-boilerplate/README.md

 #### Enumeration Support

-An autoloaded directory `app/enums` has been included to support enums, specifically [EnumerateIt enums](https://github.com/cassiomarques/enumerate_it): the best gem I have found for Ruby/Rails enums.
+An autoloaded directory `app/enums` has been included to support enums, specifically [EnumerateIt enums](https://github.com/cassiomarques/enumerate_it): the best gem I have found for Ruby enums.

 I find that enumerations and Grape APIs work very well together, especially for validation and entities.